CycloneDX/cdxgen/docs/ADVANCED.md

 # Advanced Usage

-## Evinse Mode / SaaSBoM
+## Evinse Mode / SaaSBOM

-Evinse (Evinse Verification Is Nearly SBoM Evidence) is a new command with cdxgen to generate component evidence and SaaSBoM for supported languages.
+Evinse (Evinse Verification Is Nearly SBOM Evidence) is a new command with cdxgen to generate component evidence and SaaSBOM for supported languages.
 The tool is powered by [atom](https://github.com/AppThreat/atom).

 <img src="_media/occurrence-evidence.png" alt="occurrence evidence" width="256">